 He ordered TechnologyOne Limited to pay the former employee $2,825,000.00 for his future economic loss, $756,410 to compensate his forgone share options, $1,590,000 in damages for breach of contract, $10,000 in general damages and $47,000 in penalties.

-Finally a decision that sends a strong message to companies and directors that if you do the wrong thing, then you will pay the price.
+Finally a decision that sends a strong message to companies and directors that if you do the wrong thing, then you will, be punished, you need to pay.
 That dismissals that are essentially illegal, by breaching the Fair work Act, cannot be enacted by employer with little consequences, by paying or getting awarded against them a bit of “go away money”.

 I keep reading General Protection decisions where employees have been dismissed from their positions in the most horrendous circumstances, lodge a general protections claim and get awarded say $10,000 with a legal bill that would have to be more than this.
 Finally a decision regarding a termination that set new case precedent as to what can be awarded.
 But before employees go to the representatives / lawyers regarding their dismissal, what would the legal expense be?
 In the TechnologyOne decision, some 14 hearing days, a decision of over a 1000 paragraphs, both sides represented by quality law firms, I would put both sides legal bill at over $200,000.